Jimie1307/fyp-experimentation/README.md

 The experiement part of my FYP.

 ## Introduction
-This invovles the source codes and files that I used for my FYP experimentation phase. <br>
+This involves the source codes and files that I used for my FYP experimentation phase. <br>

 ## Info on my FYP
 <br>